Adrien Behn loves planting herself into thorny conversations. She finds herself most comfortable there.

 Everyone I met I learned something new, be it a history lesson, different perspective, or mannerism.
 Travel creates the opportunity to take a peek into the diversity yet, the simplicity of humanity, it is looking glass of our fundamentals and complexities.
 As you travel, it becomes clear how interconnected we are.
 Those you expose yourself to become part of you and vice versa from the taxi drivers, helpful strangers, or bus companions.
 Although I may have known these people for a few minutes, hours, or fortunate enough to spend months with them, they are my family and this is their story.
 Everyone we ever meet is a part of who we become.

 Now I have an ever expanded nexus and support group made up of people from all walks of life.
 Now I have places to stay in so many different countries, and these people are always welcome in my home.

 So this is a documentation, a recording of my search for these people and what the world can teach me.

 Travel makes the world smaller, safer, and helps create a people who want to build a space where we can all thrive in.

-Now I don’t want to over romanticize or belittle the fact that the world can be scary or painful, it’s really painful being out there.
+Now I don’t want to over-romanticize or belittle the fact that the world can be scary or painful.
 But, these obstacles will help you grow in insurmountable ways.
-You don’t know who you are until you are faced with random situations like being trapped in a tannery in Morocco, or being stranded on the highway for 8 hours in Mexico or break into houses to shoot BB guns into the snow in Stockholm or get caught in a hurricane in Hawaii while hitchhiking.
+You don't know who you are until you are faced with random situations like being trapped in a tannery in Morocco, or being stranded on the highway for 8 hours in Mexico or break into houses to shoot BB guns into the snow in Stockholm or get caught in a hurricane in Hawaii while hitchhiking.
 Will you be surprised by how you respond in those situations?